Qiskit/qiskit-tutorials/README.md

 - [Hello, Quantum World](community/hello_world/) learn form the community how to write your first quantum program.
 - [Quantum games](community/hello_world/), learn quantum computing by having fun.
 - [Quantum algorithms](community/algorithms/), learn Qiskit from the textbook algorithms.
+- [Teach Me Qiskit 2018](community/teach_me_qiskit_2018/), learn from the great contributions to the Teach Me Qiskit.

 ***